ickc/ublacklist-config/README.md

 - Click "Backup" in the extension setting to obtain the json, and save it to `config.json`.
 - Click "Restore" and choose `config.json` to write it back.

+# Notes

+You may need to re-activate sync after restore from a file.

 # Utilities

 ## Dependencies